| The Vaults |

 - Feeling angry, agitated, or bitter over something.
 Normally used when the level of anger is out of proportion to what caused the anger.

 - A model/unit that stands between the enemy and your more important/valuable models.
+The goal is to block LOS and/or Landing Spots.

 - See Cutting